arcee-ai/Model-Tools/README.md

 ### Model Evaluation GUI

 <p align="center">
-To use Evaluation GUI, aka evalgui.py, simply run the script in a Python environment [if Windows]
+To use Evaluation GUI, aka evalgui.py, simply run the script in a Python environment [if Windows]<BR>
 or [if Linux] from the OS interface GUI through a CLI window and follow the steps below:
 </p>